What are Magic Mushrooms?

 Maximum penalties are 7 years imprisonment and a fine for possession and life imprisonment and a fine for supply.
 In practice, maximum sentences are rarely used.
 For more information please see the sentencing page on the Release website.

-Mushroom do not currently feature in the black market to any great extent.
+Mushrooms do not currently feature in the black market to any great extent.
 Indications show that quantities of around 30 mushrooms sell for around £5 per bag.
 These prices are merely indicative and do not represent a recognised street price.

 The effects of liberty caps are similar to those from a mild dose of LSD and can vary depending on the mood, situation and expectation of the user.